 - 1 teaspoon lemon juice

-- Heat a large wok on the stove top on a medium heat and melt enough coconut oil so that you've got about a half inch layer of oil.
+- Heat a large skillet or wok over medium heat.
+Add enough oil so that you've got about an inch covering the bottom of the pan.

 - Serve these hot on their own or with a cucumber mint raita and enjoy!

 - Red, white, yellow and/or brown onions all work.